luckyshot/ga-feedback/README.md

 The only thing you need is to use Google Analytics, no jQuery or other dependiencies needed.

-The plugin is fully customizable and supports multiple languages, it has been coded to be extremely tiny at just 3KB.
+The plugin is fully customizable and supports multiple languages and works in Desktop, mobile and tablet devices thanks to being responsive.
+It has been coded to be extremely tiny at just 3KB.

 You can see a live demo here: <a href="http://trendliker.com/">trendliker.com</a>